 Celso M. Villegas joined the Kenyon community in 2011 as the Mellon Postdoctoral Fellow in International Studies.
-His substantive research interests lie in the nexus between political economy, culture and democracy in the developing world, particularly in Latin America and Southeast Asia.
+His substantive research interests lie in the nexus between political economy, culture democracy in the developing world, particularly in Latin America and Southeast Asia.
 He also focuses on comparative-historical methodology, looking at how historical sociologists conceptualize time.

-Villegas has published work on comparative-historical methodology and comparative middle-class formation in the Philippines, South Korea, Ecuador and Venezuela.
+Villegas has published work on comparative-historical methodology and comparative middle-class formation in the Philippines, South Korea, Ecuador Venezuela.
 He is currently working on a book manuscript tentatively titled "Social Origins of Distinction and Democracy: Revolutions 'from the Middle' in the Philippines and Latin America."

 Villegas teaches courses on the comparative history of democratization, civil society, comparative-historical methods, sociological theory, identity formation in the Global South and an introductory course in sociology, Public Life.